Ocean Grazer sees energy storage as final piece of energy transition puzzle

 This is where the Ocean Battery comes into its own.
 Excess energy can be stored and supplied as and when it is needed.
 No expansions to the infrastructure are needed, according to the company.

 Unlike other energy storage systems that are currently being developed, the Ocean Battery works on water in a closed circuit and does not use chemicals.

 The ‘battery’ can be charged and discharged ad infinitum.
-The Ocean Battery is said to efficient, sustainable and ecologically sound, as no scarce materials or hazardous substances are needed for its production or manufacture.
+The Ocean Battery is said to be efficient, sustainable and ecologically sound, as no scarce materials or hazardous substances are needed for its production or manufacture.
 The developers claim its structure on the seabed can also form habitat for indigenous sea life.

 The possibility of converting excess wind energy into hydrogen forms another opportunity for the technology, according to Ocean Grazer.

-The Ocean Battery is said to be able to buffer any excess and supply a constant flow of hydropower to the electrolyzers, enabling the continuous production of hydrogen.
+The Ocean Battery is also said to be able to buffer any excess and supply a constant flow of hydropower to the electrolyzers, enabling the continuous production of hydrogen.

 “This makes hydrogen a much more attractive prospect for the market”, noted Bliek.

 Bliek hopes the Ocean Battery will accelerate the switch to fully sustainable energy production without compromising guaranteed supply.